October 3rd, 1954, was a Sunday. It was day 276 of 1954. The decade was the Fifties.

 The radio stations in 1954 were dominated by artists such as Kitty Kallen, Perry Como, Rosemary Clooney, The Crew-Cuts, Jo Stafford, Eddie Fisher, The Four Knights, The Four Aces and Doris Day.

-US Secretary of State John Foster Dulles was named as the Time Person of the Year in 1954.
-This was due to his involvement in creating the Southeast Asia Treaty Organization.
+US Secretary of State John Foster Dulles was named Time Person of the Year in 1954 due to his involvement in creating the Southeast Asia Treaty Organization.

 The jukebox was at the height of its popularity.
 Teenagers and young adults would often hang out at local restaurants and diners and listen to the latest songs.